teropa/failurous-java/README.md

 ## Catching exceptions occurring in web requests

-Finally, configure the Failurous Java client to intercept exceptions by adding it as a servlet filter to your web.xml:
+Configure the Failurous Java client to intercept exceptions by adding it as a servlet filter to your web.xml:

 	<filter>
 		<filter-name>failurous</filter-name>
-		<filter-class>com.failurous.ClientFilter</filter-class>
+		<filter-class>com.failurous.FailurousServletFilter</filter-class>
 	</filter>

 	<filter-mapping>